 Before discussing the steps a cell undertakes to replicate, a deeper understanding of the structure and function of a cell's genetic information is necessary.
 A cell's complete complement of DNA is called its genome.
 In eukaryotes, the genome comprises several double-stranded, linear DNA molecules (Figure 2.22) bound with proteins to form complexes called chromosomes.
 Each eukaryote species has a characteristic number of chromosomes in the nuclei of its cells.
 Human body cells (somatic cells) have 46 chromosomes, including 44 autosomes and 2 sex chromosomes.
 A somatic cell contains two matched sets of chromosomes, a configuration known as diploid.
-The letter n represents a single set of chromosomes are called gametes, or sex cells; these eggs and sperm are designated n, or haploid.
+The letter n represents a single set of chromosomes; therefore, a diploid organism is designated 2n.
+Human cells that contain one set of 23 chromosomes are called gametes, or sex cells; these eggs and sperm are designated n, or haploid.